Nitanshu715/Quantum-Cloud/README.md

 ---

 ## 📌 Submission Note
-This repository contains the **abstract submission** for Round 2.
+This repository contains the **abstract submission**.
-Future updates will include our prototype, codebase, and presentation deck.
+Future updates will include my prototype, codebase, and presentation deck.

 ---